-Further details on School activities can be found on the website www. glenlolacollegiate.net Glenlola Collegiate fulfils the statutory requirements determined by Government and accordingly has appropriate positive policies in relation to Anti-Bullying Behaviour, Health and Safety, Drugs Education, Relationships and Sexual Education and Child Protection.
-We aim to provide an environment which is friendly and safe; where every girl feels secure and valued during her years in Glenlola Collegiate.
+Glenlola Collegiate fulfils the statutory requirements determined by Government and accordingly has appropriate positive policies in relation to Anti-Bullying Behaviour, Health and Safety, Drugs Education, Relationships and Sexual Education and Child Protection.

 Religious Studies in Junior and Middle School is taught from a nondenominational basis.
-Parents have the right to withdraw their children from these classes and the collective worship section of morning assembly on the grounds of conscience.